Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 Which state pays respiratory therapists the most?

-California pays respiratory therapists the most, with a median salary of $90,890 per year.
-New York ($82,760), Hawaii ($84,510), Connecticut ($79,640), and New Jersey ($79,480) round out the top five.
-When adjusted for cost of living, states like Texas and Nevada also offer strong purchasing power.
+California pays the most, with a state mean over $100,000/yr (BLS May 2024).
+The San Francisco-Oakland-Hayward metro area leads nationally at $125,420.
+New York, Alaska, Washington, and Hawaii round out the top five.
+When adjusted for cost of living, Nevada and Washington offer excellent purchasing power.

 How much do travel respiratory therapists make?